Add claims to security tokens from a REST API

 • Application registers

-To register a web application, use the following Microsoft Graph and replace.
+To register a web application, use the following Microsoft Graph.
+The name of the application will be Custom authentication extension security app.

 POST https://graph.microsoft.com/v1.0/applications